-GeoJSON Support and S2 Geo Index: ArangoDB supports now all geo primitives.
-MultiPoint, MultiLineStrings, MultiPolygons or intersections can be now defined and queries for.
-New Google S2 geo index is optimized for RocksDB and enables efficient querying.
-Geo query results are automatically visualized with an OpenStreetMap integration within the Query Editor (ArangoDB WebUI)
+GeoJSON Support and S2 Geo Index: ArangoDB now supports all geo primitives.
+(Multi-)Point, (Multi-)LineStrings, (Multi-)Polygons or intersections can be defined and queried for.
+The Google S2 geo index is optimized for RocksDB and enables efficient querying.
+Geo query results are automatically visualized with an OpenStreetMap integration within the Query Editor of the web interface.

 Query Profiler: Enables the analysis of queries and adds additional information for the user to identify optimization potentials more easily.
 The profiler can be accessed via Arangosh with

-db._profileQuery(...)or via the Profile button in the Query Editor of the Web UI.
+db._profileQuery(...)or via the Profile button in the Query Editor of the web interface.

 Streaming Cursors: Cursors requested with the stream option on make queries calculate results on the fly and make them available for the client in a streaming fashion, as soon as possible.

 RocksDB as Default Storage Engine: With ArangoDB 3.4 the default storage engine for fresh installations will switch from MMFiles to RocksDB.
 Many optimizations have been made to RocksDB since the first release in 3.2.
 For 3.4 we optimized the binary storage format for improved insertion, implemented "optional caching", reduced the replication catch-up time and much more.

 Datacenter to Datacenter Replication: Replicate the entire structure and content of an ArangoDB cluster asynchronously to another cluster in a different datacenter with ArangoSync.
 Multi-datacenter support means you can fallback to a replica of your cluster in case of a disaster in one datacenter.

 Encrypted Backups: Arangodump can create backups encrypted with a secret key using AES256 block cipher.

 Server-level Replication: In addition to per-database replication, there is now an additional